health insurance for single moms

 Employer-Provided Health Insurance For Single Moms

-Your employer may offer health insurance.
+I’ve been in situations where my employer offered health insurance, which can be a valuable option.
+It’s important to note that your employer’s health insurance should be transparent and within your budget.
 If so, you can be covered for yourself and your children through employer-sponsored insurance.
-An employer purchased health insurance and offered it to employees and their dependents.
+An employer purchases health insurance and offers it to employees and their dependents.
 Single parents can get insurance coverage through this program.
 It’s very popular among Americans as approximately 155 million people get their health insurance through their employers.

 The Affordable Care Act (ACA) states that your contribution to your employer’s health insurance must not exceed 9.5% of your annual household income.
 You may still be eligible to receive ACA subsidies, but your employer-sponsored plan may not be affordable.